ProcessPA/jekyll-site/quick-start-guide/setting-the-agenda.md

 ---
 After logging in, you will be able to see details of your next meeting and its agenda.
 If you want to adjust the agenda for a meeting you just have to do the following steps:

 This video will show you how to adjust the agenda - Adding items, naming items and dragging to change the order of the items.
-For step by step instructions, please refer to below.
+For step by step instructions, refer to below the video.

 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">